 The Trust and the RRB entered into a subsequent MOU in 2014 that delineates responsibilities and procedures for financial audits and performance reviews with respect to assets held by the Trust.
 This MOU formalizes the requirement that the Trust retain an independent qualified public accounting firm to annually audit the Trust's financial statements, and the deadline for transmittal of the audited financial statements to the RRB.
 In addition, this MOU contains provisions related to the timing, structuring, scope, and cost of periodic performance reviews, as well as the assessment of the results of the reviews.
-A copy of this 2014 MOU is included in Appendix D.
+A copy of the 2014 MOU is included in Appendix D.

-Pursuant to its established practice of periodic meetings with the RRB, during fiscal year 2018, the Trustees, the Chief Executive Officer/Chief Investment Officer, and Trust legal counsel held periodic meetings and telephone conferences with the Members of the RRB and its General Counsel and Chief Financial Officer to review the investment and administrative activities of the Trust.
-Senior staff of the two organizations and Trust legal counsel conferred after each meeting of the Trust's Board.
-The Trustees and the Members of the RRB met twice during the year.
-In addition, the Trust prepared Quarterly Updates that were transmitted to the Congressional committees of jurisdiction and posted on the RRB website to be available to all other interested parties.
+Pursuant to its established practice of periodic meetings with the RRB, during fiscal year 2020, the Trustees, the Chief Executive Officer/Chief Investment Officer, and Trust legal counsel held periodic meetings and telephone conferences with the Members of the RRB and its General Counsel and Chief Financial Officer to review the investment and administrative activities of the Trust.
+Senior staff of the two organizations and Trust legal counsel conferred after each quarterly meeting of the Trust's Board.
+In addition, the Trust prepared Quarterly Updates that were transmitted to the RRB for posting on the RRB website to be available to all interested parties.

-During 2018, the Trust also consulted with the RRB on its fiscal year-end audit and reporting processes to facilitate the transmittal of fiscal year audited net asset data of the Trust to the RRB by November 15 for use in its financial statements.
-In addition, the Trust worked with the U.S. Government Accountability Office ("GAO") during 2018 on an MOU related to GAO access to information supporting the Trust's audited financial statements.
-The MOU was finalized after the Trust's 2018 fiscal year concluded, and provides for coordination between the GAO and the Trust's auditors to facilitate the inclusion of audited Trust net asset balances in the Financial Report of the United States Government.
+During 2020, the Trust also consulted with the RRB on its fiscal year-end audit and reporting processes to facilitate the transmittal of fiscal year audited net asset data of the Trust to the RRB by November 15 for use in its financial statements.
+In addition, in fiscal year 2019, the Trust entered into an MOU with the U.S. Government Accountability Office ("GAO") related to GAO access to information supporting the Trust's audited financial statements.
+The MOU provides for coordination between the GAO and the Trust's auditors to facilitate the inclusion of audited Trust net asset balances in the Financial Report of the United States Government.
+The Trust and its auditors cooperated with the GAO with respect to these matters during the fiscal year.
 A copy of this MOU is included in Appendix E.

-c) Transfers to and from the Treasury
+C) Transfers to and from the Treasury